| Previous Page | Next Page | Index

 28 May 1812 Repulse, Centaur, Malta, and Kent, a part of the in-shore squadron off Toulon.

-18 Aug 1812 At Alicant, with the expedition.
+18 Aug 1812 at Alicant, with the expedition.

-Plymouth 19 Dec 1814 Came in from Malta.
+19 Dec 1814 arrived Plymouth from Malta.

 17 Jul 1840 Plymouth was taken into dock to be broken up.
 The shipwrights and others to be employed on her are to perform the work by task, to work extra hours, and to have 6s.
 6d. per ton for the job.